JamesLiu12/Ignis/README.md

 # Ignis Game Engine

-A C++-based 3D game engine developed as a Final Year Project at The University of Hong Kong.
+A C++-based 3D game engine developed as a Final Year Project at The University of Hong Kong, by Chai Ming How and Liu Sizhe.

 ## 🔥 About